deis/charts/README.md

 ![Deis Graphic](https://s3-us-west-2.amazonaws.com/get-deis/deis-graphic-small.png)

-Deis v2 and Helm are changing quickly.
+Workflow and Helm are changing quickly.
 Your feedback and participation are more than welcome, but be aware that this project is considered a work in progress.

 ## Contributing

-First, add this Chart repo to Helm to install the current "deis-dev" chart:
+First, add this Chart repo to Helm to install the current "workflow-dev" chart:

 ### Prerequisites

 You must enable the extensions api for your kube-apiserver.
 For now the only requirement is that the daemonsets portion of the api be enabled.
 To do this add the following line to the script that starts your api server:

 ```console